abhipsb/smellscan-ts/README.md

 ## Details and references
 - It's based on DesigniteJava https://www.designite-tools.com/designitejava/
-- The code is re-written from scratch in TypeScript for scanning TypeScript code.
+- The code is re-written from scratch in TypeScript for scanning the TypeScript code.
 - Refer http://www.designsmells.com/ to know more about design smells.